masyl/cook/doc/roadmap.md

 - [LOW] Find a faster/better way of escaping curly brackets
 - [LOW] A "raw" tag for outputing raw and unescaped output including {} brackets
 - [LOW] Remove the need for the "$Array" helper by adding the feature in Funex
-- [LOW] In the bind tag, ability to user the tag body as the key
+- [LOW] Option to let tags throw exceptions

 ## Distribution
+- Test runner for clients version on all browsers
+- Travis CI Integration
 - Code comments and method signatures
 - Clean all to-do's
-- Build for frontend-use (concat, minify)
 - Relevant title on all tests
 - Documentation
 - Samples and live tutorial